tiprankstipranks

 Accounting & Financial Operations - Risk 2

-Our goodwill and other intangible assets could become impaired, which could lead to material non-cash charges against earnings.
+Our goodwill and other intangible assets could become impaired, which could lead to material non-cash charges against earnings and a material impact on our results of operations and financial condition.

-At December 31, 2019, the net carrying value of our goodwill and other intangible assets totaled $588.2 million and $66.5 million, respectively.
-In accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 350, Intangibles - Goodwill and Other, we assess these assets, including client lists, to determine if there is any indication of impairment.
-Significant negative industry or economic trends, disruptions to our business, adverse changes resulting from new governmental regulations, divestitures and sustained market capitalization declines may result in recognition of impairments.
-Any impairment of goodwill or intangible assets would result in a non-cash charge against current earnings, which could lead to a material impact on our results of operations and statements of financial position.
+As of December 31, 2024, the net carrying value of our goodwill and other intangible assets totaled $2,331.5 million and $614.0 million, respectively.
+In accordance with Financial Accounting Standards Board (“FASB”) Accounting Standards Codification (“ASC”) Topic 350, Intangibles - Goodwill and Other, and ASC Topic 360, Property, Plant, and Equipment, we assess these assets, including client lists, to determine if there is any indication of impairment.
+Failure to achieve the anticipated benefits of the Transaction, significant negative industry or economic trends, disruptions to our business, adverse changes resulting from new governmental regulations, negative impact on client list due to loss of customers, impact on client list due to declining revenue of existing customers, divestitures and sustained market capitalization declines may result in recognition of impairments.
+Any impairment of goodwill or intangible assets would result in a non-cash charge against current earnings, which could lead to a material impact on our results of operations and financial condition.
+Given the significant increase in goodwill and intangible assets following the Transaction, the potential magnitude of any such impairment could be significant.

 Debt & Financing - Risk 1